yriyriyri/voxllinktree/README.md

 This project is a visually immersive, 3d link-tree website designed to represent the aesthetic foundation of voxl os, a future virtual reality operating system.
 While it does not function as an os shell, the design aims to embody a conceptual "shell" with interactive, node-based structures in 3d space.

-The website's purpose is to create intrigue and reflect the futuristic branding of voxl os.
-It also acts as a hub for links and key information while being lightweight and performant.
+The website's purpose is to create intrigue and reflect the branding of voxl.
+It acts as a hub for links and key information while being lightweight and performant, with a secondary goal of impressing the user, while being functional.

 == requirements

-The requirements are prioritized using the moscow method:
+The requirements are prioritized using the moscow:

 === must-have
-- interactive 3d interface with wireframe nodes representing clickable links in vr-style space.
+- interactive 3d interface with wireframe nodes representing clickable links in vr-style space
-- dynamic animation of nodes and lines reacting to user interaction.
+- dynamic animation of nodes and lines reacting to user interaction
-- accessible representation of links (e.g., hover effects, labels, or tooltips).
+- accessible representation of links (e.g., hover effects, labels, or tooltips)
-- performance across modern browsers, with mobile responsiveness.
+- performance across modern browsers, with mobile responsiveness
-- aesthetic consistency with the voxl os branding (wireframe, minimalism).
+- aesthetic consistency with the voxl os branding (wireframe, minimalism)
+- 2d terminal ui elements as a visual callback to os design, grounding the design in "function"
+- modular expandable codebase, less hadrcoding

 === should-have
-- smooth animations (e.g., node hover effects, structure rotation, dynamic lighting).
+- smooth animations (e.g., node hover effects, structure rotation, dynamic lighting)
-- basic accessibility features (keyboard navigation, readable visuals).
+- basic accessibility features (keyboard navigation, readable visuals)
-- lightweight backend or json configuration for managing link data.
+- lightweight backend or json configuration for managing link data

 === could-have
-- vr compatibility via webxr for an immersive experience.
-- parallax or audio effects to enhance the aesthetic.
+- parallax or audio effects to enhance the aesthetic
-- hidden easter eggs or interactive elements.
+- hidden easter eggs or interactive elements
+- direct feedback feature w/ supportinf backend

 === won't-have
-- functional os-level features.
+- functional os-level features
-- unnecessary complexity in user interactions.
+- unnecessary complexity in user interactions

 == method